mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 This is a Taobao Supreme 65% split keyboard.
 This is not open source, even though you can easily find similar alternatives that are.
 I choose to use this picture only because it was pretty :)

+As you can see, by being split, we can move the two halves around however we want to, allowing us to assume a more natural posture while typing.
 -->

 ---